cosmos/gaia/docs/hub-tutorials/join-testnet.md

 ### Configuration & Setup

-To get started, you'll need to install and configure the Gaia binary using the script below. **For Blocksync, it is important to checkout Gaia `release/v5.0.5`.
-For State Sync checkout `release/v6.0.0-rc3`**
+To get started, you'll need to install and configure the Gaia binary using the script below. **For Blocksync, it is important to checkout Gaia `release/v6.0.0`.
+For State Sync checkout the most recent [testnet release](https://github.com/cosmos/gaia/tree/v6.0.0) until the upgrade is performed**

-This example is using the Vega testnet genesis.
-For up to date values like `persistent_peers`, visit the [testnet repository](https://github.com/cosmos/testnets).
+This example is using the Theta testnet genesis.
+For up to date values like `seeds`, visit the [testnet repository](https://github.com/cosmos/testnets).

 > **Note**: Cosmos Hub recommends running `gaiad` or `cosmovisor` with the `--x-crisis-skip-assert-invariants` flag.
 If checking for invariants, operators are likely to see `rounding error withdrawing rewards from validator`.
 These are expected.
 For more information see [Verify Mainnet](./join-mainnet.md#verify-mainnet)